|Superheroines are fiction for a reason|

 The only reason girl-cops can arrest me is if I let them.
 In any world of nature, there should only be giant cops.
 A small blonde lady telling me what I can’t do is just ridiculous.
 Sweetcheeks, you have five seconds to call two bigger actual cops, or I'm going to chew you like bubblegum.
 “Ten-four, there’s a guy treating me like a girl!”

 I really want you to meditate on what happens when GDP drops for too many quarters.
 I want you to comprehend what happens when enough men decide the social contract no longer makes sense for men.
 Because when that happens, there isn't a girl cop in the world who could walk safely by herself.
-Her authority is based on men allowing the handcuffs to be placed on him.
-This stuff you call society is really thin.
+Her authority is based on men allowing handcuffs to be placed on them.
+This stuff we call society is really thin.
 And people like Nadine Higgins and Gweneth Paltrow with their nonsense want to scratch away at this veneer?
 I hope they know how to catch small mammals for dinner.

 The Big Shut Up is coming.
 You can smell it.